 Want to walk there?
 There is a paved pathway with steps leading downhill from the city (it starts here!) to the viewpoints of Ronda bridge and it is quite easy to get there.
 Just be careful around the edges of the cliff!

 Want to drive there?
 If you drive a car, I don’t recommend driving to the very bottom of the gorge as you will have to climb a considerable distance uphill to get the best view (you can’t see much from the very bottom and the bridge looks rather small!)!
-It is better to park your car midway (somewhere here) and then walk the viewpoint.
+It is better to park your car midway (somewhere here) and then walk to the viewpoint.

 Location: Arco del Cristo viewpoint